ivy-llc/ivy/docs/overview/deep_dive/ivy_frontends.rst

         return any(self.A, axis=axis, out=out)

 We need to create these frontend array classes and all of their instance methods and also their special methods such that we are able to transpile code which makes use of these methods.
-As explained in :ref:`Ivy as a Transpiler`, when transpiling code we first extract the computation graph in the source framework.
+As explained in `Ivy as a Transpiler <../design/ivy_as_a_transpiler.rst>`_, when transpiling code we first extract the computation graph in the source framework.
 In the case of instance methods, we then replace each of the original instance methods in the extracted computation graph with these new instance methods defined in the Ivy frontend class.

 Frontend Data Type Promotion Rules